zyuxuan0115/weekly-meeting/_posts/2024-04-03-deathStarBench.markdown

   oprot_->getTransport()->flush();
 }
 ```

+- I think client is the client code that teach you how to connect to the server.
+	+ the other microservice can use your client code to send request to your server
+	+ like `UniqueIdServiceClient` connected to `UniqueIdServiceServer`
+	+ but this client won't be used in `UniqueIdService` but in `ComposePostService`

 - the RPC in [DeathStarBench](https://github.com/delimitrou/DeathStarBench/blob/master/socialNetwork/gen-cpp/UniqueIdService.h#L224)
 - If we want to convert C++ code to C, we need some good JSON parser in C